fluxcd/helm-controller/docs/spec/v2alpha1/helmreleases.md

 ## Source reference

-The `HelmRelease` `spec.chart.sourceRef` is a reference to an object managed by [source-controller](https://github.com/fluxcd/source-controller).
+The `HelmRelease` `spec.chart.spec.sourceRef` is a reference to an object managed by [source-controller](https://github.com/fluxcd/source-controller).
 When the source [revision](https://github.com/fluxcd/source-controller/blob/master/docs/spec/v1alpha1/common.md#source-status) changes, it generates a Kubernetes event that triggers a new release.